-Employees absent from work because of illness, injury, or quarantine, or for nonemergency medical, dental or optical care shall be paid only upon furnishing the appointing authority or designee with satisfactory proof as may be required by the appointing authority or designee that the absence was due to such cause.
-The requirement, need and form for such verification shall be made known to the employee in advance of any absence, but no later than the time the employee calls in sick, provided that the employee has complied with departmental call-in procedures.
+Employees absent from work because of illness, injury, or quarantine, or for non-emergency medical, dental or optical care shall be paid only upon furnishing the appointing authority or designee with satisfactory proof as may be required by the appointing authority or designee that the absence was due to such cause.
+The requirement, need and form for such verification shall be made known to the employee in advance of any absence, but no later than the time the employee calls in sick.
 An appointing authority shall not require "after the fact" verification.